spettersson/splunk4patientprivacy/data_onboarding_guide.md

 Observe!
 This guide does not remove the need for proper Splunk Education.
 ## Data sources

+TO DO: explain the importance of each "data category" and how they work together to give us the complete view laying the foundation for proper analytics

 It is important to early on highlight that the use cases and dashboards in this repository depend on two data sources categories, i.e.:
 - EHR application data
 - Identity data